EU banks in Russia after Navalny: business as usual

 Meanwhile, RBI's "plan" was to one day quit Russia via a "sale or spin-off", its spokesman told EUobserver.

-"Since the completion depends at many stages on third parties' actions and factors outside of RBI´s control, [RBI] does not disclose a timetable," he added.
+"Since the completion depends at many stages on third parties' actions and factors outside of RBI's control, [RBI] does not disclose a timetable," he added.

-RBI has also shared a more detailed plan with Ukrainian authorities, the Austrian government, and the European Commission.
+RBI has also shared a more detailed Russia-exit plan with Ukrainian authorities, the Austrian government, and the European Commission.

 It was about 11 pages long and marked "confidential".